Our Parish does not exist or work in isolation from other organisations both inside the Catholic Church and outside.

 On 1 October 1926 at the age of 91, Suzanne died in the presence of her Sisters.
 Almost a century later, the Spirit of Suzanne Aubert lives on through the Sisters of Compassion.
 Her work in establishing our Mission is an extraordinary and inspiring story of faith, love, humanity and, of course, compassion.
 It’s why they are still here today.

 The Sisters established a Home of Compassion in Silverstream in 1933 providing care for those in need.
-Sadly The Home closed in 2022
+Sadly The Home was sold in March 2023.

 Dove Women’s Fellowship